Yaakov Litzman: Member of government coalition

-Minister of Health
+Minister of health

 In 2016 Litzman ordered Israel to reinstate fluoridation of Israeli drinking water.
 Fluoride had been added to tap water since the 1970s, but removed by his predecessor in the Ministry of Health Yael German.
 Litzman stated it was "important act to advance dental health in Israel.”
 German criticized him and petitioned the Supreme Court to stop the reinstatement.
 He also rescinded German's order to cancel free dental care for children and expanded dental coverage.

 Litzman opposed Brain Death Law and stated he believed patients should be declared dead only when their heart stops beating.
 In 2009 he intervened to give a dying toddler medication contrary to a doctor's recommendation.

 Litzman called for women be separated from men in the psychiatric hospitals.

 In 2010 he approved measures to fund invitro-fertilization and ease access to egg donors, with the stipulation that the egg recipient would be allowed to ascertain the donor’s religion.

 On multiple occasion, Litzman would make surprise visits to hospitals to check on their efficiency and conditions.
 In one instance, the Jerusalem Post reported he intervened in a hospital to sit with a 100-year-old man until hospital staff treated him.
 In a 2010 visit to Kfar Shaul Mental Health Center, he ordered the ministry to find a solution to lack of space.

-During his tenure, mental health benefits was transferred from the clinics to the health funds.
+During his tenure, mental health benefits were transferred from the clinics to the health funds.
 In 2019, in light of long waits for treatment, there was an exchange of accusations between the Ministries of Health and Finance regarding an additional budget that was supposed to reach the Ministry of Health for the budgeting of the reform.

 In 2016, Litzman announced reforms to hospital cafeterias allowing for discount food stores such as Cofix to operate on the premises.
 Food vending machines were installed at Tel Aviv Sourasky Medical Center.